Updated October 2021

 Principle 2: Know and Involve Your Sales Team

-The lower half is primarily owned by sales, and is focused on closing deals and generating revenue.
-It is being transformed by sales enablement software, which equips the sellers with the tools, skills, and assets they need to engage effectively with buyers and drive the maximum amount of revenue for the company.
+The lower half is primarily owned by sales and is focused on closing deals and generating revenue.
+Sales enablement software is the new key player in transforming this part of the sales cycle.
+Sales enablement software equips sellers with the tools, skills, and assets they need to effectively engage with buyers and drive maximum revenue for the company.

 Sales teams are the focus of sales enablement efforts.
 They are the primary reason businesses invest in sales enablement, and they are the essential stakeholders.
 Working alongside marketers, sales teams can dramatically improve the quality of their customer engagements as a result of sales enablement.